Urinary Incontinence in Women

 One of the most common urological problems is urinary incontinence (UI), the loss of control over urination, which affects millions of women.
 In some instances it’s as minor a problem as losing a few drops of urine while running or coughing.
 In other cases, women may feel a strong, sudden urge to urinate just before losing a large amount of urine.
 Many women experience both symptoms.

-Women experience UI twice as often as men.
+Women experience UI twice as often as men, reports the Urology Care Foundation.
 For some women, the risk of public embarrassment keeps them from enjoying activities with family and friends.
 Urine loss can also occur during sexual activity and cause tremendous emotional distress.
 Pregnancy and childbirth, menopause, and the structure of the female urinary tract account for this difference.

 But both women and men can become incontinent from neurologic injury, birth defects, stroke, multiple sclerosis, and physical problems associated with aging.
 Older women experience UI more often than younger women.

 Yet incontinence is not inevitable with age.
 UI is a medical problem.
 Your doctor or nurse can help you find a solution.
 No single treatment works for everyone, but many women can find improvement without surgery.

 The first and only Food and Drug Administration-cleared, nonsurgical treatment option for urinary incontinence, the Emsella Chair works by targeting weakened pelvic muscles.